-This SSA 220 supersedes SSA 220 "Quality Control for Audits of Historical Financial Information" in September 2009.
+SSA 220, Quality Control for an Audit of Financial Statements superseded SSA 220, Quality Control for Audits of Historical Financial Information in September 2009.

-SSA 610 (Revised 2013) Using the Work of Internal Auditors gave rise to conforming amendments in this SSA in November 2013.
-These amendments are effective for audits of financial statements for periods ending on or after 15 December 2013, except for material shaded in gray pertaining to the use of internal auditors to provide direct assistance, which is effective for audits of financial statements for periods ending on or after 15 December 2014.
+SSA 610 (Revised 2013), Using the Work of Internal Auditors gave rise to conforming amendments in this SSA in November 2013.

-SINGAPORE STANDARD ON AUDITING 220
+The new and revised auditor reporting standards give rise to conforming amendments in this SSA in July 2015.
+These amendments are effective for audits of financial statements for periods ending on or after 15 December 2016.

-QUALITY CONTROL FOR AN AUDIT OF FINANCIAL STATEMENTS
+SINGAPORE STANDARD ON AUDITING 220 QUALITY CONTROL FOR AN AUDIT OF FINANCIAL STATEMENTS